Create Music with Ableton Live 11 on Windows 10/11

 and scroll down and then download the four free packs (Viral Hip Hop, Future House Fusion, Retro Grain, and Hypnotic Energy), then watch the video to learn how to import the packs.
 We'll be using some of the sounds from these packs throughout this tutorial series.

 If you followed the video then your packs are in a folder called "Launchpad Projects" on your computer, and here are a couple of options for importing the packs into Ableton.
-In the Browser at the top left of the Ableton screen, click "Add Folder" (highlighted with a red rectangle in the picture below).
+To recap what the video told you to do, in the Browser at the top left of the Ableton screen, click "Add Folder" (highlighted with a red rectangle in the picture below).
 Remember that you can zoom in your browser by pressing Ctrl+= a few times, and zoom out by pressing Ctrl+- a few times, and restore the normal zoom by pressing Ctrl+0:

 Navigate to your "Launchpad Projects" folder and highlight it, then click "Select Folder":